KitwareMedical/vpaw/BUILD.md

 Build
 -----
-Note: The build process will take approximately 3 hours.
+Note: The build process will take approximately 3 hours on a modern computer.

 <b>Option 1: CMake GUI and Visual Studio (Recommended)</b>